candenizkocak/Scraping-Live-Formula-1-Commentary-from-Motorsport-Turkey-Website/README.md

 The main steps of the project include:
 - Retrieving the HTML content of the live commentary page
 - Parsing the HTML to extract the relevant information, such as the time and the comment
-- Saving the extracted data to a file in a structured format (e.g., CSV or JSON)
+- Saving the extracted data to a .txt file

 ## Installation